Our healthy baked chicken tenders (no breading) are the BEST way to enjoy flavorful chicken tenders that can be used in a variety of ways!

 - Italian seasoning

-- brown sugar (for sugar free- skip this entirely or use golden monk fruit 1:1)
+- sweetener (optional) - use brown sugar or use golden monk fruit for low carb.

 - cayenne pepper